Log in for prices and ordering

 Jo Landron Muscadet Sèvre et Maine Le Fief du Breil 2017

-Le Fief du Breil comes from a single, six-hectare biodynamically farmed vineyard, situated on a south-facing slope above the Sèvre river in La Haye-Fouassière.
-Fief is a term from the Middle Ages which means a piece of land once associated with (and probably owned by) the local Abbey or Duke.
-This in turn infers quality, as the local rulers tended to keep the best parcels for themselves.
+Landron’s tour de force, Le Fief du Breil, comes from a single, six-hectare biodynamically farmed vineyard on a south-facing slope above the Sèvre River in La Haye-Fouassière.
+Fief is a term from the Middle Ages, meaning a piece of land once associated with (and probably owned by) the local Abbey or Duke.
+This implies quality, as the local rulers tended to keep the best parcels for themselves.
 Breil means ‘next to the forest’, indicating the woodland this parcel borders.
-The vines are also surrounded by old walls, another sign of its historical significance.
+Old walls surround the vines, another sign of its historical significance.

 The soils here are rich in silex (flint), river pebbles, quartz and granite, all laid over a bedrock of orthogneiss—a geologically complex site.
-While Muscadet is generally flat, Jo notes that this vineyard is on “a hill by local standards”.
-The vines are also open directly to the south, an ideal exposure to produce one of the region's benchmarks.
-The vines here are 45 years old; Landron prunes very short, and also shoot-thins to restrict yields.
+And while Muscadet is generally flat, Jo notes that this vineyard is on “a hill by local standards”, as you can see in this clip.
+The 50-year-old vines open directly to the south, offering ideal exposure to produce one of the region’s benchmarks.

 Jo Landron Muscadet Sèvre et Maine Le Fief du Breil 2017